Not Your Average Summer Internship

 GES DISC scientists Arif Albayrak and Dr. Bill Teng are supporting Jack and Sky’s work this summer and emphasize its importance.
 “Using social media to help verify precipitation data is something new,” says Albayrak.
 “Knowing how to classify these organic data makes them very valuable for research and has worldwide applications.
 The work that Jack and Sky are doing is taking us to a very interesting place.”

-For Jack, his internship at the GES DISC is taking him back to familiar locations.
-Jack previously supported observational astronomy efforts at Goddard and is one of four of this summer’s ESDIS Project Office and GES DISC interns who are returning NASA interns.
-ESDIS Project Office intern Mauricia Brown worked on heliophysics equations as a high school junior, and Paul Lin worked on Antarctic ice melt data.
+For Jack, his internship at GES DISC is taking him back to familiar locations.
+Jack previously supported observational astronomy efforts at Goddard and is one of four of this summer’s ESDIS and GES DISC interns who are returning NASA interns.
+ESDIS intern Mauricia Brown worked on heliophysics equations as a high school junior, and Paul Lin worked on Antarctic ice melt data.
 Mike Walker is participating in his fourth summer at Goddard.
 “I started as a high school intern working on image pre-processing for NASA’s IMAGEs for Science, Education, Experimentation and Research (IMAGESEER) database,” he says.
 “My second summer I was working at NASA’s Goddard Mission Service Evolution Center (GMSEC).
 Last summer I was working with the Joint Polar Satellite System on validation tools for NASA’s Ozone Mapping Profiler Suite (OMPS) instrument.”

 2018 EOSDIS Summer Interns